samrocky/hungry-bear/README.md

-fun terminal game project with python and curser
+fun terminal game project with python and curses